Shida18719/vocabulary-log/README.md

 A wireframe is not required due to the nature of the program using the terminal shell to display out.

-However, I created a basic flow chart that represent a diagrammatic visual presentation flow of the program.
+However, a logic flowchart that represent a diagrammatic visual presentation flow of the program was created.

 ## Flow Chart

 ![Flowchart](./READMEimages/flow-chart-image.png)

+Flowchart was created using [SmartDraw](https://www.smartdraw.com/flowchart/)

 # 4. Technologies